szildaniel/3d-boxes/README.md

 # 3d-boxes

-Practice CSS transform and trasition propertys on 3d boxes.
+Practice CSS transform and trasition properties on 3d boxes.